tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 - Within this boundary, include this subset of the model, the subset of code or the database design associated with that part of the model.
 - This explicitly shared stuff has a special status and shouldn't be changed without consultation with the other team.
 - When functional integration is limited, the overhead of continuous integration of a significant context may be deemed too high.
 This may especially be true when the team does not have the skill or the political organization to maintain continuous integration or when a single team is simply too big and unwieldy.
+- uncoordinated teams working on closely related applications can go racing forward for a while, but what they produce may not fit together.
+They can end up spending more on translation layers and retrofitting than they would have on CONTINUOUS INTEGRATION in the first place, meanwhile duplicating efforts and lose benefits of common UBIQUITOUS LANGUAGE.
+- integrate a functional system frequently, but somewhat less often than the pace of CONTINUOUS INTEGRATION within the teams.
+At these integrations, run the tests of both teams.
+- SHARED KERNEL is often CORE DOMAIN, some set of GENERIC SUB-DOMAINS or both, but it can be any part of the model that is needed by both team.
+The goal is to reduce duplication (but not to eliminate it, as would be the case if there were just one BOUNDED CONTEXT), and make the integration between the two sub-systems relatively easy.

 ## customer/supplier development
 - when 2 teams are in an upstream-downstream relationship, where the upstream team may succeed independently of the fate of the downstream team, the needs of the downstream come to be addressed in a variety of ways with a wide range of consequences.